max-efort/scraple/doc/documentation.md

 ```

 ## 3. Tutorial
-For this tutorial, file example of web page used is "Modified Quotes to Scrape.html"
+For this tutorial, file example of web page used is "Modified quotes to scrape.html"
 provided in the code_example directory.
 It is a modified version from
 pages of [quotes.toscrape.com](https://quotes.toscrape.com).